 Should I Use an Incline or Flat Bench?

 Both.
-While the flat bench activates the major pectoral muscles, the incline bench press uses the upper pectoral muscles and anterior deltoids.
+While the flat bench activates the major pectoral muscles, the incline bench press uses the upper pectoral muscles

 Is It Necessary to Feel the Chest While Doing Bench Press?